enviodev/docs/docs/hypersync-usage.md

 This request retrieves all data specified in the field selection structure, filtering relevant events based on logs.topics and transactions.from/to fields.

+#### Query Explanation

+Topics Filter: The topic filter is used to filter logs based on event signatures.
+In this example, the topic hash 0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef is the signature for the ERC-20 Transfer event.
+The filter specifies that we are interested in logs where either the second or third topic (representing the sender and recipient addresses) matches 0x0000000000000000000000001e037f97d730Cc881e77F01E409D828b0bb14de0.

+From/To Addresses: The transactions.from and transactions.to fields filter transactions by the sender (from) and recipient (to) addresses.
+Here, we filter transactions where the sender or recipient address is 0x1e037f97d730Cc881e77F01E409D828b0bb14de0.

+The following example shows how to filter transfer events for a specific address on an ERC-20 contract:

 ```bash
 curl --request POST \
   --url https://eth.hypersync.xyz/query \